7 Vital Things To Know Before Buying An Authentic Eames Chair

 My husband and I find this lounge chair exceptionally comfortable, but comfort is very personal.

-Before you click purchase, I highly recommend finding a local dealer and sitting on an authentic Eames lounge chair for yourself.
+Before you click purchase, I highly recommend finding a local dealer and sitting on a Herman Miller Eames lounge chair for yourself.
 Even if you have been dreaming of buying this chair for years, it’s still worth double-checking and making sure this is the right chair for you.

 2. The Eames lounge chair is available in two sizes.